Join Here | Log In

 • shaking, cold hands and feet

-• abdominal pain, nausea, bloating
+• abdominal pain, nausea, bloating, nerve pain

 • diarrhea, constipation, bladder problems